netatalk.io

 Which CNID scheme should I choose for my volumes?

-“dbd”.
-The “last” backend is only suitable for sharing HFS CD-ROMs directly with Netatalk.
+The last backend is only suitable for sharing HFS CD-ROMs directly with Netatalk.
 Avoid if at all possible as this backend can lead to duplicate IDs which can cause data loss!

-The “mysql” backend is useful for very large deployments with hundreds of thousands or millions of files shared, where performance and reliability is at the utmost importance.
+The mysql backend is useful for very large deployments with hundreds of thousands or millions of files shared, where performance and reliability is of utmost importance.
 The drawback is that you have to configure and operate a separate MySQL database instance by yourself.

 I want to create a new volume to share via Netatalk.
 How should I start?